The Projects and Construction Review: South Africa

 Arbitration and other forms of alternative dispute resolution (ADR) are used to resolve commercial disputes in South Africa, including disputes relating to the development and financing of infrastructure projects.
 Adjudication is also used as a form of ADR within the context of construction contracts.

-South Africa is yet to accede to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (known as the ICSID Convention) and, considering the dispute resolution provisions of the Protection of Investment Act 2015, it is unlikely to do so in the near future.
-The Protection of Investment Act, which is yet to take effect, does not provide for compulsory international arbitration for the resolution of investor–state disputes involving the South African government; currently, international arbitration is used at the government's discretion.
+South Africa is yet to accede to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention) and, considering the dispute resolution provisions of the Protection of Investment Act 2015, it is unlikely to do so in the near future.
+The Protection of Investment Act does not provide for compulsory international arbitration for the resolution of investor–state disputes involving the South African government; currently, international arbitration is used at the government's discretion.

 Outlook and conclusions

-Project developers and financiers are cautiously optimistic about their prospects in 2020.
-While the South African government's aim of resuscitating its world-class renewable energy procurement programme and its drive to leverage more private sector and developmental finance for infrastructure projects bode well for project developers and financiers, some project developers and financiers may be wary of the policy uncertainty.
-These investors may be concerned that the policy uncertainty, which has being increasingly eroding the country's growth prospects and weakening its credit ratings, could reduce their return of investment.
+Project developers and financiers are cautiously optimistic about their prospects in 2022.
+While the South African government's world-class renewable energy procurement programme is being accelerated, project developers and financiers are concerned that policy uncertainty, which has being increasingly eroding the country's growth prospects and weakening its credit ratings, could reduce their return of investment.
 Prospective project financiers may also be concerned about developers' ability to construct and complete infrastructure projects on time and within budget, considering the diminished capacity within the construction sector resulting from construction firms being financially distressed and being placed in business rescue.